 With walking tours, camel treks and village jaunts galore, a pair of decent shoes are a must, but your runners ain't going to cut it come cocktail hour, so pack something suitably slinky, too.
 Be sure to leave plenty of room for your Jaipur loot, including silver jewellery, lavish fabrics and vivid blue pottery.

 All ages are welcome.
-Baby cots and beds for younger children are available for free, while extra beds for those aged 12 and above cost US$175 a night, plus tax.
+Baby cots and beds for younger children are available for free with breakfast included, while extra beds for those aged 12 and above cost US$175 a night, plus tax.

 All ages are welcome, but older kids and teens will glean the most from the cultural experiences.